SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The `bar_width` can be set to determine the width of the bars in basepairs (default is length of the chromosome divided by 500).
 The differences between datasets can be small relative to the number of counts, especially when comparing reads.
 To make the differences better visible, the y axis can be set in log scale using the `set_logscale` argument to `True`.
-This visually enhances the differences, but can give a distorded view where the differences look much bigger than they actually are.
+This visually enhances the differences, but can give a distorded view as the differences appear much bigger than they actually are.
 Finally, the `savefig` argument determines whether the figure needs to be saved.
 If a figure is saved, it won't be shown and it will be stored at the location of the bed file that occurs first in the `bed_files` list.
 The name that is given to the saved figures is the name of the first occuring bed file with the extension `_compareplot_chrom[romannumeral].png` where [romannumeral] is replaced by the chromosome number.